 Best of all, live chat does all this while supporting the best practices for modern helpdesk workflows.
 Namely, rather than losing the information and issues shared in chat once a session closes, messages can be converted directly into tickets, which, in turn, can be easily escalated, followed-up on, and closed out when an issue is finally resolved.
 In other words, chat functions as an accessible and streamlined interface that allows your team to discover and track issues as they occur in real time, keeping tabs on them until they’re resolved.

 For example, omnichannel-capable chat platforms, like PubNub, make it easy to build responsive, full-featured chat for support.
-Our flexible and powerful APIs let you build a live support chat suite that can integrate chatbots directly, and that gives your agents full control over multiple support conversations.
+Our flexible and powerful APIs let you build a powerful chat suite that can integrate chatbots directly, and that gives your agents full control over multiple support conversations.
 And, with our best-in-class integrations, you can quickly route in-app chats to additional channels, like SMS, send alerts based on incidents to your team, and build custom solutions to track chat issues in your own database of choice.

-Here, chat also supports your business by letting you proactively reach out to both prospects and customers at key points in their interaction with your product.
+Here, online live chat also supports your business by letting you proactively reach out to both prospects and customers at key points in their interaction with your product.
 By engaging with these visitors when they need it most, you can turn their interest into active, qualified opportunities for revenue.

-As with chat for support, chat for customer engagement and acquisition can take many forms.
+As with live chat for support, chat for customer engagement and acquisition can take many forms.
 It can be embedded in your product, or can appear on your marketing site as a pop-up widget to accompany the browsing experience.
 Often, these chat windows are staffed by a simple chatbot that offers a positive impression of your brand, and can be set up to ask simple screening or qualifying questions before handing off conversations to a human.
 With this chat in place, you can prompt users and website visitors to chat based on intent signals they send through their activity.

 For example, if an existing customer visits your pricing page multiple times, they may be considering an upgrade.
 If they visit tutorials, resources, and documentation around a specific topic, they may be confused and in need of guidance.

-In both cases, proactively reaching out with chat can let you leverage these signals to grow your relationship with that customer.
+In both cases, proactively reaching out with live chat can let you leverage these signals to grow your relationship with that customer.
 These conversations can be used to surface resources, schedule demos for new features, or set up a call with their account rep. No matter the content of these chats, the key is that proactively using chat lets you zero-in on the signals your customers send through their behavior, and turn those moments into opportunities to engage.

 Live chat can also be key to turning potential customers into new accounts.
 By embedding chat on your website, you can prompt new visitors to chat at key moments in the customer journey as they explore your offering.
 With the right screening questions, you can quickly route qualified leads to a scheduler in order to set up a call, and direct others to the resources that may help them in the current stage of their journey.